Donnelly hopes AstraZeneca vaccination suspension will be for ‘very short period’

 Immunologist Paul Moynagh told the same programme that it was prudent to allow the EMA to reach its decision as doubt had been created and public confidence had to be re-established.

-Prof Moynagh pointed out that 11 million doses of AstraZeneca had been used in the UK and a further five million in Europe and no safety signals had arisen.
+Prof Moynagh said 11 million doses of AstraZeneca had been used in the UK and a further five million in Europe and no safety signals had arisen.
 Some cases of blood clotting conditions had arisen in Denmark and, while they did not appear to be connected, the EMA had exercised a judgment call.
-He hoped that the “pause” would be lifted very quickly.
+He hoped that the “pause” would be lifted quickly.

-Dr Henry explained that the core aim of the vaccination programme was to create herd immunity and protect the vulnerable; to do that, confidence was important and it had been prudent to pause the use of AstraZeneca as other countries, such as Holland, had done.

 The target for last week had been 10,000.
 Still, Mr Reid told RTÉ’s Morning Ireland: “We’re progressing quite well.”